Childhood Lead Poisoning Prevention Program

 Blood Lead Testing

-• A blood lead test is required to screening for lead poisoning.
-This test is ordered by a doctor during a well-child health exam.
+• A blood lead test is required to screen for lead poisoning.

-• All children who participate in publicly-funded programs, such as Medi-Cal, Women, Infants and Children (WIC) programs, and HeadStart, are required to have a blood lead test done at 12 months and 24 months of age.
-Ask your child's doctor for a blood lead test!
+• All children who participate in publicly-funded programs, such as Medi-Cal, Women, Infants and Children (WIC) programs, and HeadStart, are required to have a blood lead test at 12 months and 24 months of age.
+Ask your child's doctor for a blood lead test.

-• If you need a doctor, click this link Medi-Cal for Kids and Teens for a list of Medi-Cal providers.
+• If you need a doctor, visit the Medi-Cal for Kids and Teens website for a list of Medi-Cal providers near you.

 Educational Materials and Community Resources